texas-egads/EGaDS-OpenGL-StarterKit/README.md

 ## Graphics Pipeline

-So the OpenGL graphics pipeline consists of several steps that essentially takes in a bunch of data, and turns it into a final output frame that our window can display!
-The data is an array of vertices.
+So the **OpenGL** graphics pipeline consists of several steps that essentially takes in a bunch of data and turns it into a final output frame that our window can display!
+The data is formatted as an array of vertices.
 However, these vertices are not necessarily just points, they can contain position data, color data, or texture coordinates, etc.

 The first phase of the graphics pipeline is the **vertex shader**.
 This takes the positions of all the vertices and transforms them, giving you inidividual points.